 The dataset for Innovative spam prediction is collected from Kaggle.
 Data preprocessing was performed to gain some context about the data using Statistical Analysis techniques.
 Data cleaning methods such as removing unnecessary attributes, and contents and filling null values are done.
-The comparison of the Random Forest Algorithm and Multinomial Naive Bayes Algorithm with data exploration gives us some context and valuable insight into the dataset.
-The Spam Email Prediction with two widely spread classification algorithms in machine learning was selected Random Forest Algorithm and Multinomial Naive Bayes.
-The algorithms will be trained with some data when the test data is given then it will predict the output whether the given email is spam or not.
+The comparison of the Decision Tree Algorithm and Random Forest Algorithm with data exploration gives us some context and valuable insight into the dataset.
+The Spam Email Prediction with two widely spread classification algorithms in machine learning was selected Decision Tree Algorithm and Random Forest Algorithm will be trained with some data when the test data is given then it will predict the output whether the given email is spam or not.
 The testing data is used to give the predicted output and analyzes the data according to that.